Skip to main content

 Supervised learning:

-• Learns from labeled examples (this was fraud, this wasn't)
+• Learns from labeled examples: this was fraud, this wasn't.

-• Most common approach for fraud scoring
+• The most common approach for fraud scoring.

 Unsupervised learning:

-• Identifies anomalies without labels
+• Finds anomalies without any labels at all.

-• Useful for catching new fraud types
+• Useful for catching brand new fraud types.

-• Higher false positive rate
+• Higher false positive rate than supervised.

 Neural networks:

-• Can find complex, non-linear patterns
+• Finds complex, non-linear patterns nothing else sees.

 ML: Pros and Cons